- Build Quality

 I regularly receive emails from frustrated anglers who are looking for a similar pike net with latex mesh.
 In fact, with the amount of contact I receive on the subject, I think Korum are missing out on some serious business.
 The problem is, they never marketed it as a pike net, so not many pikers were aware it existed!
 As much as I like using Korum tackle – I think they sell some well made, innovative gear – I have been secretly hoping that a competitor will fill the gap Korum left when they stopped making their triangular nets with Latex Mesh.
 Angling friends, I’m pleased to say that day has arrived!…

-To take a closer look at the new net, or to buy one yourself, visit Eddie Turner’s Site.
+To take a closer look at the new “Rubberised Net”, or to buy one yourself, visit Eddie Turner’s Site.

-Alternatively, if you’re one of the many anglers who would like Korum to reintroduce their triangular Latex Mesh landing net then please let them know via their Facebook page or using their website contact form.
+If none of the above new products does exactly what you want, and you would still like Korum to reintroduce their 42″ triangular Latex Mesh landing net then please let them know via their Facebook page or using their website contact form.

 Original review of the Korum 42 inch triangular Latex Mesh landing net: